gjsify/ts-for-gir/packages/cli/README.md

 It is recommended to use the `--package` option when generating TypeScript type definitions for a GObject introspection module, as it allows for easy distribution and consumption of the generated types.
 However, please note that the generated NPM packages will only work with a package manager like NPM or Yarn, and cannot be used directly in a GJS or Node.js project.

 > Here are some examples are making use of the `--package` option:
-> * [examples/gjs/gio-2-cat-packages](https://github.com/gjsify/ts-for-gir/tree/main/examples/gjs/gio-2-cat-packages) - Gjs example with `--package` option
+> * [examples/gjs/gio-2-cat-packages](https://github.com/gjsify/ts-for-gir/tree/main/examples/gjs/gio-2-cat-packages) - GJS example with `--package` option
 > * [examples/node-gtk/gio-2-cat-packages](https://github.com/gjsify/ts-for-gir/tree/main/examples/node-gtk/gio-2-cat-packages) - node-gtk example with `--package` option

 ## npmScope